Tejakumar/UMBC-DATA606-Capstone/docs/report.md

 **Confusion Matrix**
 ![](https://github.com/tejapeddi1/UMBC-DATA606-Capstone/blob/main/docs/images/10.png)
-The Confusion matrix shows that we have a pretty good balance of the values with very less False Positive and False Negative Values
+The Confusion matrix shows that we have a good balance of the values with very less False Positive and False Negative Values

 ### Conclusion
 - Overall, the Random Forest model with tuned parameters using GridSearchCV has acheived an Accuracy of 74.25% in predicting credit card defaults using various demographic factors and previous payment histories